Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Statistical model

 To decide between $H_1$ and $H_2$ we need a \emph{test statistic} $\lambda(\mathbf{g})$, a real deterministic function of the data.
 The range of possible values of $\lambda(\mathbf{g})$ is partitioned into two regions, corresponding to deciding in favor of the hypothesis $H_1$ or $H_2$.
 In our case the range of possible values of the test statistic will be the whole real axis, split in two parts by a single tunable parameter $\Phi$.
 The regions are thus:

 The choice of the test statistic $\lambda$ and the parameter $\Phi$ allows us to reach a desired balance between the two error probabilities.
+In some search scenarios, the option to miss the transition is much more unfavorable than producing a false alarm, while in other cases, both error types need to be treated on equal footing.
 For our binary classification problem, we choose a Neyman-Pearson test featuring a log-likelihood test statistic:

-The miss rate ($\text{MR}$) and the false alarm ($\text{FA}$) probabilities are found as sum over all the possible data arrays that generate the corresponding erroneous decision:
+The miss rate ($\text{MR}$) and the false alarm ($\text{FA}$) probabilities are found as a sum over all the possible data arrays that generate the corresponding erroneous decision:

 The statistical model of the signal requires the lineshape to have a fixed position with respect to the interrogated frequency grid.
 In reality, the offset with respect to the interrogation grid is unknown.
 To account for this uncertainty, in our model we assume two types of the lineshape position: one with the center of the signal aligned to the grid (Position 1) and one where it is shifted by half of the frequency step $\Delta_{\textrm{s}}/2$ (Position 2), see (b) panel of Fig.\ref{Nptest}.
 We conservatively estimate the miss rate of the test to be the greatest of the two position values: $\text{MR} = \max(\text{MR}_1, \text{MR}_2$).
 This approach is backed by simulations of statistical tests with a varying offset term, showing that these two cases cover the `worst possible' scenario of the signal positioning.